kube-compose/kube-compose/README.md

 ## Why another tool

-Although [kompose](https://github.com/kubernetes/kompose) can already convert docker compose files into Kubernetes resources.
-The main differences between kube-compose and Kompose are:
+Although [kompose](https://github.com/kubernetes/kompose) can already convert docker compose files into Kubernetes resources, the main differences between kube-compose and Kompose are:

 1. kube-compose generates Kubernetes resource names and selectors that are unique for each build to support shared namespaces and scaling to many concurrent CI environments.